 1.1.
 The Company upholds its integrity of observing regulations under the Anti-Money Laundering (AML) compliance.
 The intention of this policy is to filter illegal activities including securities fraud, terrorist financing, and other unlawful acts in relation to concealing the origin of illegally obtained money.

 1.2.
-In compliance with the Anti Money Laundering Act 2006 (as amended), Anti Monet Laundering Regulations 2002 and Guidelines on Anti-Money Laundering and Combating the Financing of Terrorism Procedures for Reporting Entities in Seychelles, the Company conducts authentication and verification procedures for the Client’s identification.
+In compliance with the Anti Money Laundering Act 2006 (as amended), Anti Money Laundering Regulations 2012 and Guidelines on Anti-Money Laundering and Combating the Financing of Terrorism Procedures for Reporting Entities in Seychelles, the Company conducts authentication and verification procedures for the Client’s identification.
 The Client must provide particular documents accordingly to complete the procedure and in compliance with the policy.
 The Company keeps record of the Client’s documents and transactions for security purposes.

 2. Policy Scope